aniruddha0pandey/CSE316/README.md

 number of processes and their arrival time, burst time should be given by the user.

+---
+Ques.
+2. Consider the following four processes, with the length of the CPU burst given in
+\nmilliseconds

+Write a C program to calculate average waiting time using shortest-remaining-time-first scheduling.
 ```
 ## Known Bugs
 - Registration Number `68` is showing wrong question number.
 Dude to Form Feed (FF) line ending due to separation of pages and tables to next page.
 - Question number `11, 12, 13, 14, 15 , 16, 17` images aren't generating. grep isn't able to recognize question number as the the Line Feed (LL) line ending character is coming after the first digit of the above specified range.
 - Inefficient implementation on piping pdftotext output to perl process.
 Possible soultion: save the converted file other than buffer.
 - Text file is generating twice implying bad design.
 Possible solution: unify txt generation from PyPDF2 and pdftotext.
+- Pending method to save snapshots of question pages.